11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Why Younger Generations Don’t Want To Work

-The post resonated with a lot of users.
-Many gave stories and examples of why they no longer want to work, and it’s not sheer laziness.
+The post resonated with a lot of users, who shared their stories and examples of why they no longer want to work, and it’s not sheer laziness.

 Minimum Wage is a Joke